 Antenatal classes are a great way to prepare for the birth of your baby.
 And they’re sometimes a good way to meet other expectant families in your area.

-No matter how careful your partner thinks they are being about keeping smoke away from you, you and your baby still get the harmful poisons.
+No matter how careful anyone you live with thinks they are being, you and your baby can still breathe in the harmful poisons.
 Opening windows and doors or smoking in another room will not make it safe.

-You might want to start adding some maternity clothes to your wardrobe if you haven't already done so.
+If you haven't already, you may need to get some maternity clothes.
 Trousers or skirts that are elasticated or loose around your tummy will be the most comfortable.